-This is because we have taste buds for salt and sugar, but not for fat.
+We don’t have a built-in limit for fat.
+We have taste buds for salt and sugar but not for fat.

 Even worse, add sugar to the mix and the fat moves its operations even more to the background, hiding behind the taste of the sugar.
 Talk about sugarcoating things.